 Manual trash cans

 A manual trash can has a lid that you manually open by hand.
-Trash can manufactures come up with all kind of ways to open the lid.
-The most simple version of this type of trash can has a lid that you lift by hand.
+Trash can manufacturers come up with all kinds of ways to open the lid.
+The most simple version of this type of trash can has a cover that you lift by hand.
 But more fancy manual trash cans have lids that open automatically after pressing the lid (press top) or pushing on a touch bar.
-With these type of recycling bins you can also use your hip or elbow to open the lid.
+With these recycling bins, you can also use your hip or elbow to open the lid.